Secret Treasures of St Petersburg

 Arrive St Petersburg.
 Meet your guide and driver at the airport, transfer to Hotel

-18:30-20:00 Evening visit to the General Staff building (Hermitage branch) with the Hermitage curator: French Impressionists, famous masterpieces of Western European art of the cXIX (Germany, Holland, Belgium) and other exhibitions.
+18:30-20:00 Evening visit to the General Staff Building (Hermitage branch) with the Hermitage curator: French Impressionists, famous masterpieces of Western European art of the 19th cen.
+(Germany, Holland, Belgium) and other exhibitions.

 The General Staff Building, one of the most famous architectural monuments in Saint Petersburg, was designed by the architect K. I. Rossi and was built between 1820 and 1830.
-The project revolved around the architect’s idea to unite two separate buildings with a triumphal arch, a monument to Russia’s victory in the war of 1812.
-The reconstruction of the General Staff Building was started in 2008 and ended in 2014.
-After the restoration the collections of Russian and European decorative art, paintings and sculptures from the 19th and 20th centuries (including Impressionist and Postimpressionist paintings, Matisse, and Picasso), as well as contemporary art were displayed in the building.
-The exhibition includes the renovated historical interiors of the Ministry of Foreign Affairs and the personal apartments of the Chancellor of State.
+Its two wings are united with a triumphal arch, a monument to Russia’s victory in the war of 1812.
+The reconstruction of the General Staff Building started in 2008 and ended in 2014.
+After the reconstruction, the collections of Russian and European decorative art, paintings and sculptures from the 19th and 20th centuries (including Impressionist and Postimpressionist paintings, Matisse, and Picasso), as well as contemporary art were displayed there.
+The exhibition also includes the renovated historical interiors of the Ministry of Foreign Affairs and the personal apartments of the Chancellor of State.

 Optional group dinner

-Hermitage tour with a VIP priority admission led by the museum curator
+The Hermitage Museum general tour with a VIP priority admission led by the museum curator

 Private tour of the Faberge Museum